-Check out my new page and think about buying an artwork for a cause.
-Each Painting’s profit will be donated to help protect the immigrant children that are suffering under the current administrations inhumane imprisonment. $100 watercolors – and to help children… can’t hardly beat that!
+Please enjoy my newest Left Handed artworks and purchase an artwork for a cause.
+Each Painting’s profit will be donated to help protect the immigrant children that are suffering under the current administrations inhumane imprisonment. $100 watercolors is a great way to begin or add to your art collection.

 My shoulder has been operated on and recovery is happening.
 A big thanks to Julie for helping out and taking care of me.
 Here’s my first painting and my large canvas waiting in my studio.